Momentum Maps and Stochastic Clebsch Action Principles: Background and motivation

 \subsection{Poincar\'e 1901}

-In 1901 Poincar\'e noticed that when a Lie group $G$, acts transitively on a manifold $Q$, the \textit{configuration space} of a mechanical system, then an opportunity arises, ``to cast the equations of mechanics into a new form which could be interesting to know'' \cite{Po1901}.
-The new form emerges when the Euler-Lagrange equations of mechanics for a given Lagrangian $L(q,\dot{q})$ in Hamilton's principle $0=\delta \int_a^b L(q,\dot{q}) dt$ defined on the tangent bundle $TQ$ of the manifold $Q$, the \textit{state}, or \textit{velocity phase space}, are lifted to a set of dynamical equations for a curve $g(t)\in G$, parameterized by time, $t$, by setting $q(t)=g^{-1}(t)q_0$, with $g(0)=e$, the identity element of the group.
+In 1901 Poincar\'e noticed that when a Lie group $G$ acts transitively on the \textit{configuration manifold} $Q$ of a mechanical system, then an opportunity arises, ``to cast the equations of mechanics into a new form which could be interesting to know'' \cite{Po1901}.
+The new form of the Euler-Lagrange equations of mechanics for a given Lagrangian $L(q,\dot{q})$ in Hamilton's principle $0=\delta \int_a^b L(q,\dot{q}) dt$ defined on the tangent bundle $TQ$ (\textit{velocity phase space}) of the manifold $Q$ (\textit{state space}) emerges when the motion is lifted to a set of dynamical equations for a curve $g(t)\in G$, parameterized by time, $t$, by writing the \textit{motion} as $q(t)=g^{-1}(t)q_0$, with $g(0)=e$, the identity element of the Lie group, $G$.
 Let $\mathfrak{g}$ denote the Lie algebra of $G$.
 The Lie algebra action of the element $u:=g^{-1}\dot{g} \in \mathfrak{g}$, on the manifold $Q$ is denoted by concatenation, namely, $uq$; this is a vector field $Q \ni q \mapsto uq \in TQ$ on $Q$.
 Thus, if $q(t)=g^{-1}(t)q_0$, we have $\dot{q}(t)=-uq(t)$.

 The action integral in Hamilton's principle transforms under $G$ in \cite{Po1901} as,